trevordilley/crpg/README.md

  - As a player I have enemies that are both melee and ranged, fast and slow
  - Entities should not overlap with one another.
  - As a player I can find loot and must carry it out
+    - Implementation: A "haulable" thing will follow behind the entity carrying it.
+    - Loot near a wagon is added to the wagon and will be carried out, the loot is *claimed*
  - As a player, the light level in a dungeon or area plays an important tactical role

 #### Dungeon
 * UI Layer
     * Fix shapes showing direction of characters